 - 3 cup unbleached, all-purpose flour

-- 1/2 tsp ground ginger
+- ½ teaspoon ground ginger

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/2 tsp ground nutmeg
+- ½ teaspoon ground nutmeg

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

 - In a small mixing bowl combine the flax seed meal and water.
 Allow to set.